Water leaks on public property

 Checking for concealed leaks on your property

-- Find your water meter and write down the numbers shown (see how to read your meter or download our guide to reading your water meter)
+- Read the water meter and record the reading.
+Leave the water meter tap on. (see how to read your meter or download our guide to reading your water meter)

 Toilet cistern leaks are common and can be easily checked by following these steps:

 - Pour food colouring into the toilet cistern.